Your Aid Package

 Disbursement of Funds

-If you have chosen to take out a Federal Direct Loan, Federal Direct Parent PLUS Loan or Alternative Student Loan, those funds are received at the USF Student Accounts Office by Electronic Funds Transfer (EFT).
+If you have chosen to take out a Federal Direct Loan, Federal Direct Parent PLUS Loan or Private Student Loan, those funds are received at the USF Student Accounts Office by Electronic Funds Transfer (EFT).
 These funds are then applied directly to your account.
 The loan proceeds must first be applied to tuition, fees and room and board charges (if any).
 After the charges are paid in full, any remaining funds will be paid to you.
 Funds will not be disbursed to your account until you begin the enrollment period.
 Follow this link for information on obtaining those overage funds.

 Federal Work-Study is on-campus, hourly employment, and funds are issued via payroll check each month from the USF Payroll Office.
 Qualification is based on results of the FAFSA.
 Priority in awarding work-study is given to students who file their FAFSA by January 1.